Barnes Group (NYSE:B) Updates FY 2023 Earnings Guidance

 Barnes Group (NYSE:B – Get Rating) issued an update on its FY 2023 earnings guidance on Thursday morning.
 The company provided earnings per share guidance of $2.15-$2.30 for the period, compared to the consensus earnings per share estimate of $2.11.
 The company issued revenue guidance of -.
 Barnes Group also updated its FY23 guidance to $2.15-2.30 EPS.

-Barnes Group (NYSE:B – Get Rating) last released its quarterly earnings results on Thursday, April 27th.
-The industrial products company reported $0.47 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.39 by $0.08.
+Barnes Group (NYSE:B – Get Rating) last announced its quarterly earnings data on Thursday, April 27th.
+The industrial products company reported $0.47 EPS for the quarter, beating analysts’ consensus estimates of $0.39 by $0.08.
+Barnes Group had a return on equity of 7.94% and a net margin of 0.48%.
 The business had revenue of $335.40 million during the quarter, compared to the consensus estimate of $312.91 million.
-Barnes Group had a return on equity of 7.94% and a net margin of 0.48%.
-The business’s quarterly revenue was up 7.2% compared to the same quarter last year.
-During the same period in the previous year, the company posted $0.41 EPS.
-On average, equities research analysts expect that Barnes Group will post 2.12 earnings per share for the current fiscal year.
+During the same quarter in the previous year, the business earned $0.41 earnings per share.
+The business’s revenue for the quarter was up 7.2% on a year-over-year basis.
+Analysts forecast that Barnes Group will post 2.12 earnings per share for the current fiscal year.

 Barnes Group Announces Dividend

-B has been the topic of a number of research analyst reports.
-StockNews.com initiated coverage on Barnes Group in a report on Thursday, March 16th.
-They issued a buy rating on the stock.
-Truist Financial lowered their price target on Barnes Group from $40.00 to $37.00 in a report on Monday, April 24th.
+A number of research analysts have commented on the company.
+StockNews.com assumed coverage on Barnes Group in a research note on Thursday, March 16th.
+They set a buy rating on the stock.
+Truist Financial cut their price target on Barnes Group from $40.00 to $37.00 in a research note on Monday, April 24th.

-A number of hedge funds and other institutional investors have recently bought and sold shares of B. Advisor Group Holdings Inc. increased its stake in Barnes Group by 15.0% in the first quarter.
-Advisor Group Holdings Inc. now owns 4,191 shares of the industrial products company’s stock worth $168,000 after purchasing an additional 546 shares during the period.
-JPMorgan Chase & Co. increased its stake in shares of Barnes Group by 51.3% during the first quarter.
-JPMorgan Chase & Co. now owns 178,508 shares of the industrial products company’s stock valued at $7,174,000 after buying an additional 60,512 shares during the period.
-Raymond James & Associates increased its stake in shares of Barnes Group by 17.3% during the first quarter.
-Raymond James & Associates now owns 83,915 shares of the industrial products company’s stock valued at $3,373,000 after buying an additional 12,391 shares during the period.
-US Bancorp DE increased its stake in shares of Barnes Group by 10.4% during the first quarter.
-US Bancorp DE now owns 10,617 shares of the industrial products company’s stock valued at $427,000 after buying an additional 1,001 shares during the period.
-Finally, Citigroup Inc. increased its stake in shares of Barnes Group by 11.0% during the first quarter.
-Citigroup Inc. now owns 40,453 shares of the industrial products company’s stock valued at $1,626,000 after buying an additional 4,021 shares during the period.
-Hedge funds and other institutional investors own 86.16% of the company’s stock.
+A number of institutional investors have recently added to or reduced their stakes in B. BlackRock Inc. lifted its position in shares of Barnes Group by 0.3% during the 1st quarter.
+BlackRock Inc. now owns 7,419,756 shares of the industrial products company’s stock valued at $298,200,000 after acquiring an additional 25,613 shares during the last quarter.
+Vanguard Group Inc. lifted its position in shares of Barnes Group by 3.4% during the 3rd quarter.
+Vanguard Group Inc. now owns 5,361,174 shares of the industrial products company’s stock valued at $154,831,000 after acquiring an additional 175,707 shares during the last quarter.
+State Street Corp lifted its position in shares of Barnes Group by 4.3% during the 3rd quarter.
+State Street Corp now owns 1,847,253 shares of the industrial products company’s stock valued at $53,349,000 after acquiring an additional 76,699 shares during the last quarter.
+Geode Capital Management LLC lifted its position in shares of Barnes Group by 4.4% during the 4th quarter.
+Geode Capital Management LLC now owns 1,023,365 shares of the industrial products company’s stock valued at $41,804,000 after acquiring an additional 43,411 shares during the last quarter.
+Finally, Charles Schwab Investment Management Inc. lifted its position in shares of Barnes Group by 2.8% during the 4th quarter.
+Charles Schwab Investment Management Inc. now owns 696,830 shares of the industrial products company’s stock valued at $28,466,000 after acquiring an additional 19,111 shares during the last quarter.
+86.16% of the stock is currently owned by institutional investors and hedge funds.

 About Barnes Group